trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 }
 ```

+The resulting DID document based on the [[ref: designated aliases]] attestation above, contains:
+* An `equivalentId` metadata for the did:webs:foo.com identifier
+* Two `alsoKnownAs` identifiers:
-Resulting DID document metadata contains one `equivalentId` (did:webs:foo.com) and two `alsoKnownAs` identifiers, the did:web:example.com is a designated alias and the did:keri identifier was automatically generated for the AID:
+  * the did:web:example.com is a [[ref: designated alias]]
+  * the did:keri identifier is automatically generated based on the AID
 ```json
 {
   "id": "did:webs:example.com:ENro7uf0ePmiK3jdTo2YCdXLqW7z7xoP6qhhBou6gBLe",